 This is how 2 referees rated Ciaran:

-I have spent the last five years teaching and mentoring during my studies and the holiday season.
+I have spent the last six years teaching and mentoring during my studies and the holiday season.
 Between October 2010 and July 2013, I was given the opportunity to work in The Commonweal School for six months.
 Tasks included team-teaching with experienced teachers in the subjects of History and Drama, one-to-one tutoring with students who had learning difficulties, planning lessons and mentoring GCSE students.
 I was welcomed back to help the History Department for a further week in July 2013.
 Most recently, in September 2015, I was invited back to assist the History Department in mentoring two A-level students researching the history of witchcraft persecution in early modern Germany and England.

 Between November 2013 and February 2014 I worked voluntarily as a 'School Mentor' at Oxford Spires Academy, which is organised by Oxford Brookes University and local secondary schools.
 My role within this initiative was to mentor students on various GCSE revision topics.
 I increased students’ confidence levels, self-esteem and motivation through exam periods.
 Tasks included one-to-one teaching, leading group sessions, session planning and team teaching.